PHP-HIG/Planning/README.md

 While open personal disagreements are not disallowed, they are to be discouraged if they are not bringing those involved closer to a better understanding.

+#### On-Topic

+The only restriction on topic that should be applied is to do with whether there is a better resource for information/discussion.
+If a discussion would clearly be better had in a different specific forum, then the participants should be politely informed of that.
+As an example, if someone is asking for help with a specific framework, and an active channel exists for that framework, they should be guided there instead.

 ### Administration

 #### Apolitical